banisterious/obsidian-oneirometrics/docs/user/reference/sources-and-inspirations.md

 ### Dream Content Metrics

 - **Characters Count/List**: Influenced by Hall and Van de Castle's system of dream content analysis
-- **Setting Familiarity**: Draws from research on place recognition and environmental psychology
+- **Environmental Familiarity**: Draws from research on place recognition and environmental psychology
 - **Dream Theme**: Inspired by archetypal and thematic approaches to dream interpretation

 ### Lucidity and Awareness